Uit Language in Thought and Action,

 [Introduction]

-better judges of people.
-But aren't you assuming, I asked, that a college
+hence are better judges of people.
+But aren't you assuming, I asked,

 -